 Text by Nate Kan

 Photos by Zhou Zheng

 Everyone’s journey is a unique inscription through time and isn’t a path that can be retraced or duplicated.
 How We Got Here is a series of concise recollections of personal journeys as told by talented creative individuals with different backgrounds, careers, and interests who share their struggles and motivations to explain how they reached this point in their lives.

-We hear how his love for design, a well-told story and of course, sneakers took him from his home town of Beijing to Sydney and back again as he shaped his editorial career that today focuses on chronicling the growth of street culture in China.
+Next, we connect with Sam Zhang and hear how his love for design, a well-told story and of course, sneakers took him from his home town of Beijing to Sydney and back again as he shaped his editorial career that today focuses on chronicling the growth of street culture in China.

 — 30, Beijing —

 I started buying sneakers when I was 12.
 The culture was different back then.
 People just wanted to buy the basketball shoes their favorite players were wearing.
 For me, it was none other than Michael Jordan, but his Washington Wizards days.
 Unfortunately, I came into MJ fandom a bit past his prime with the Bulls.